izzyreal/vmpc-docs/vmpc_specific.rst

 "About" gives you a quick way to make sure which version of VMPC2000XL you're running, and whether you're running the VST3, Audio Unit or LV2 in case you have multiple plugin formats installed.

 The "Format:" field will also indicate whether you're running the instrument or the effect.
-Note that VST3 and LV2 only come as instruments, so this detail is most useful to those running the Audio Unit, which comes as instrument as well as effect.
+Note that VST3 and LV2 only come as instruments, so this detail is only useful to those running the Audio Unit, which comes as instrument as well as effect.

 There are some basic text file viewer operations available in the About window: